2020 US Election Coverage

 Four billion people watching.
 That’s half the world’s population watching this single event!

-How did Vizrt go from humble Norwegian startup to the dominant global player?
+How did Vizrt go from a humble Norwegian startup to a dominant global player?

 It starts with TV2 Norway and, amongst several others, Petter Ole Jakobsen, the co-founder of Vizrt and self-professed ‘news junkie.’
 As a newly hired systems editor at TV2’s newsroom in Bergen circa 1992, Petter got his first glimpse of a TV-quality “character generator” used by news stations around the world.

 Character generators were built by engineers, sold to engineers, and required an engineer to operate them.
 They excelled at producing letters and a block of color typically used in lower thirds.
 When Petter learned the machine did little else and cost $120,000, his head spun.

 Targeting the Storyteller

 Recognizing the character generator as the bottleneck in the newsroom, Petter made one very simple yet revolutionary step that will impact four billion people on November 3, 2020.
 He bypassed the engineers and went directly to the storytellers.
 He began asking the journalists and newsroom editors what would make it easier for them to tell their stories better.

 By the 1997 elections in Norway, TV2 was able to demonstrate what the rest of the world would soon be experiencing.
 The real game-changing moment came in the 1998 U.S. mid-term election with CBS as the first major U.S. network to adopt Vizrt software on election day.